 The goal was to have 100% attendance at a non-volleyball function.

 I truly believe that if players can’t get along off the court there is no hope in hell they will ever get along on the court.
-As I learn more and more about coaching, the more fascinating Continue Reading
+As I learn more and more about coaching, the more fascinating it gets.
+Continue Reading

 1. Just because something is right, legal, or completely logical doesn’t make it true.
 During the project one of our goals was to stay out of a legal battle, this meant abiding by their rules, even if we knew they were in violation of some of our basic rights.
 Sometimes it is best to swallow your pride for the greater good.